Multiferroics: Classification

-Type-I and type-II multiferroics

 A helpful classification scheme for multiferroics into so-called type-I and type-II multiferroics was introduced in 2009 by D. Khomskii.

 Khomskii suggested the term type-I multiferroic for materials in which the ferroelectricity and magnetism occur at different temperatures and arise from different mechanisms.
 Usually the structural distortion which gives rise to the ferroelectricity occurs at high temperature, and the magnetic ordering, which is usually antiferromagnetic, sets in at lower temperature.
 The prototypical example is BiFeO_{3} (T_{C}=1100 K, T_{N}=643 K), with the ferroelectricity driven by the stereochemically active lone pair of the Bi^{3+} ion and the magnetic ordering caused by the usual superexchange mechanism.
 YMnO_{3} (T_{C}=914 K, T_{N}=76 K) is also type-I, although its ferroelectricity is so-called "improper", meaning that it is a secondary effect arising from another (primary) structural distortion.
 The independent emergence of magnetism and ferroelectricity means that the domains of the two properties can exist independently of each other.
 Most type-I multiferroics show a linear magnetoelectric response, as well as changes in dielectric susceptibility at the magnetic phase transition.